1.5 Case Study: Union-Find

 - Hex.
 Prove that the first player can guarantee a win with perfect play.
 Hint: if the second player had a winning strategy, you could choose a random cell initially, and then just copy the second player's winning strategy.
 This is called strategy stealing.

 - Labeling clusters on a grid.
-Physicists refer to it as the Hoshen-Kopelman algorithm although it is union-find on a grid graph with raster scan order.
+Physicists refer to it as the Hoshen–Kopelman algorithm although it is simply union–find on a grid graph with raster-scan order.
 Applications include modeling percolation and electrical conductance.
 Plot site occupancy probability vs. number of clusters (say 100-by-100, with p between 0 and 1, number of clusters between 0 and 1500) or distribution of clusters. (seems like DFS would suffice here) Matlab has a function bwlabel in the image processing toolbox that performs cluster labeling.